dancost/trading_platform_sim/README.md

 # Trading Platform Simulator

-This repository contains the Trading Platform Simulator, a FastAPI application that supports WebSockets connections.
-It includes a comprehensive test suite to validate the API and WebSocket functionality.
+This repository contains the Trading Platform Simulator, a FastAPI application that supports WebSockets connections and related tests.

 ## Table of Contents
 - [Prerequisites](#prerequisites)